himanshu-r/puzzle-game/Readme.md

     - Each stage can have certain features
     - Every stage builds upon the features from the previous stage(s).
 - [Trello](https://trello.com/) can be a brilliant tool to work with for this.
 You can divide feature by [Day](https://trello.com/b/kZsVVrc8/front-product-roadmap), [progress](https://trello.com/b/0xzkRjTH/scrum-project-management-board) etc. Figure what works for your team
 - Decide how much time you would like to allocate to each stage.
 A [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart) is a useful tool for keeping track of these time frames.
-It shows how long each task should take, but it also shows which tasks can be done at the same time and which must be done sequentially.
+It shows how long each task should take, but it also shows which tasks can be done at the same time and which must be done sequentially..
+- - Keep the project on track. **Review, revise and reallocate**.
+Run through these three “Rs” on an ongoing basis.